simonwu53/SUMO-Docker/README.md

 ##### 2.2.2 Build docker image

 1. open "Dockerfile" in a text editor.
 2. Modify username to your preferred one at line 5.
+Save the modified file.
 3. Open a terminal and navigate to the directory where the Dockerfile is located.
 4. Run command "docker build -t sumo-docker ."
 (NOTE: there is a dot in the end of the command).
 It will take some time to build the image.
 5. During the waiting time, we can continue to the following steps.